YuneidyC/Yard-Sale/README.md

 I have made these improvements on top of the Platzi courses' contents:

 - Cart
-  - Buttons to add and remove items.
+  - Buttons to add and remove items
-  - Add total price calculation.
+  - Add total price calculation
-  - Stacking same items.
+  - Stacking same items
-  - Add multiple ways to close (e.g. when clicking outside).
+  - Add multiple ways to close (e.g. when clicking outside)
-- Responsive.
+- Responsive
 - Filter items based on category.
-Note that images don't match item categories in the REST API used.
+Note that images don't match item categories in the REST API used
+- Loading animations
+- Intro page

 ## Tech stack